 What is Canyoneering?

-Why is it so famous?
+But why is it so popular?
 Look at the picture below.
 I mean, just look at the color of the water.
 I swear it was not photoshopped.
 It really was that blue!

 How to Get There?